promised-ai/lace/README.md

 - [X] The server should be able to return the list of columns that fall under each type

-# Sales materials (Demos)
+## Sales materials (Demos)
 - [ ] Pretty plots!
     - Graphs
 - [ ] Phenotype data (nam282)
     + Show predictive capability via PPC
-    + Compare against linear regression and DL
+    + Compare against linear regression (as industry standard), Random Forests (RF), and Deep Learning (DL).
+Show QTL-like results using feature importance or whatever, then try to ask a different question
 - [ ] Gene expression network?
     + Need graph viz in pybraid
 - [ ] Precision medicine
 - [ ] GxE
-    + Might have to be synthetic
+    + Synthetic data

 ## Future